 2.1.1.
 LNG and pipe imports

 An unprecedented LNG supply to the EU in January 2022 has ensured security of gas supply for this winter.
-The EU could import 50 bcm more of LNG (e.g. from Qatar, USA) on a yearly basis.
+The EU could import 50 bcm more of LNG (e.g. from Qatar, USA, Egypt, West Africa) on a yearly basis.
 Diversification of pipe sources (e.g. Azerbaijan, Algeria, Norway) could deliver another 10 bcm of yearly savings on Russian gas imports.

 The Commission will assess as a matter of priority whether measures and investments are needed in hydrogen-ready gas infrastructure and interconnections to overcome bottlenecks to the full use of the EU’s LNG capacity.